penguinrust/Capstone-Project/README.md

 ## Deployment

-Gaming Community Hub was deployed to Heroku using a systematic approach that ensures production-ready performance and security.
+The Gaming Community Hub was deployed to Heroku using a systematic approach that ensures production-ready performance and security.

 ### Environment Configuration